 Paddy emigrated to Canada in 1968 to teach high school English in Rose Valley, Saskatchewan.
-He then taught at the Swift Current Comprehensive High School, and then moved to Saskatoon in 1975 to teach at Evan Hardy Collegiate; prior to his retirement, he taught at Walter Murray Collegiate.
-He became a Canadian citizen and chose to stay on the prairies, indulging his passion for horticulture on his acreage south of Saskatoon until his passing in 2017.
+He then taught at Swift Current Comprehensive High School, and then moved to Saskatoon in 1975 to teach at Evan Hardy Collegiate; prior to his retirement, he taught at Walter Murray Collegiate.
+He became a Canadian citizen and lived on his acreage south of Saskatoon, indulging his passion for horticulture, until his passing in 2017.

-As an educator, he was an advisor and board member with various professional organizations including The Saskatchewan English Teachers’ Association, Canadian Council of Teachers of English, Saskatchewan Teachers Federation, and Saskatoon Board of Education.
+As an educator, he was an advisor and board member with various professional organizations including the Saskatchewan English Teachers’ Association, Canadian Council of Teachers of English, Saskatchewan Teachers Federation, and Saskatoon Board of Education.
 In the 1980s and ’90s, he presented papers and workshops throughout Saskatchewan on Canadian Literature in the Secondary High School Curriculum.
-He was a sessional lecturer for the U of S College of Education from 1975 to 1997.
+He was a sessional lecturer at the College of Education, University of Saskatchewan, from 1975 to 1997.

 Many came to know Paddy through his role as shareholder and editor-in-chief of Thistledown Press, a national literary publisher based in Saskatoon.
 During this time, he participated in numerous meetings and activities related to the Saskatchewan Writers Guild, the Saskatchewan Arts Board, and other provincial and national arts organizations such as the Literary Press Group and Association of Canadian Publishers.
 He co-edited a series of anthologies: Dancing Visions (contemporary Canadian poetry); The Last Map is the Heart (contemporary western Canadian fiction); Coming of Age: Fictions for a New Century (international fiction); Something to Declare: An Anthology of International Literature for Secondary Schools, Oxford University Press; and Contents Three.